wellcomecollection/docs/rfcs/054-id-resolver/README.md

 * Some MeSH identifiers have been found wrongly assigned to the LCSH scheme.
 * Two LCNames identifiers (n50034502 and n2001003970) do not exist
 * Some identifiers in the LCSH scheme have been parsed/written incorrectly, so they are not identifiers at all.
+* The wrong field was being extracted from some TEI records to find the LCSH id.

 In addition, there may be some that are very difficult to detect by eye.
 An real identifier that refers to something different to the label of the field would only be detected when someone follows a link and finds themselves on a wholly unexpected Concept page.